 By Maria Sonnenberg // January 13, 2019

 SPACE COAST SPORTS HALL OF FAME

-ABOVE VIDEO: Fourteen-year old Caroline Marks’ career is already the stuff of surfing legends.
+ABOVE VIDEO: Sixteen-year old Caroline Marks’ career is already the stuff of surfing legends.
 At 11, this goofy-footed ‘tween was the youngest girl to make the USA Surf Team.
 She is also the youngest female ever to surf in a World Surfing League Women’s Pro event.
+(Video aired in 2016)

 2016 AMATEUR INDUCTEE